heamabc/Goldman-Sachs-Stock-Prediction/README.md

 - 2. Statistical Analysis.
 We calculated the correlation of the stock price and stock return of the related stocks.
 - 3. Bloomberg Indicator.
 Bloomberg Intelligence can tell us some of the major competitors of Goldman Sachs.
 We included those competitors in this category.

+### Fixed Income Security
+We believe that the fixed income market affect the stock market in general significantly.
+Also, as an investment bank, the business will be greatly affected by any fluctuation in interest rate.
+Therefore, we include several fixed income securities such as LIBOR, Fed Funds, and some other fixed income ETF.

+### Global and Local Economy
+The overal performance of the economy is a great factor affecting the stock market.
+Therefore, we include some composite indeces and ETF to reflect the economy.
+Eg, S&P500, HSI, FTSE, etc.

+### Technical Indicator of GS
+Base on the theory of techinical analysis, the technical indicators can tell us some of the short term and long term trends of the stock price.
+We include technical indicator in order to capture those trends.

+### ARIMA of GS
+In statistics, ARIMA can predict the stock price reasonably accurately.
+After some validation of the model, ARIMA model of (2,1,1) is the best model.

+### Fourier Transform of GS
+Like technical indicator, fourier transform can help us capture some short term and long tern trends and behavriour.
+We include several fourier transforms of GS in our model as features.

+### Twitter Sentiment of Financial Market
+The stock market is also greatly affected by the investors' opinion on the market.
+We capture all the tweets from the twitter account @market

 ### Related Company

 ## Results